Philomathean Literary Society (Erskine College): Predecisors

+Erskine College

-Literary societies followed the foundation of Erskine College almost upon its inception.
-As at other colleges, the literary societies served to provide training beyond the scope of the classroom in speech making, debating and literature.
+Literary societies followed the foundation of Erskine College almost upon its inception in 1836.
+As at other colleges, the literary societies served to provide training beyond the scope of the classroom in speech-making, debating, and literature.
 Their function was to enhance the reputation of the school's liberal arts focus and its prestige by sponsoring famous orators.

-The Philomathean Literary Society of Erskine College was formed in 1842 when 12 senior students withdrew from the Euphemian Literary Society.
-The Philomathean society was conceived as a brother society to the Euphemians in order to facilitate debates traditional at other literary society and in the spirit of “iron sharpens iron” taken from Proverbs 27:17.
+The Philomathean Literary Society of Erskine College was formed in 1842 when twelve senior students withdrew from the Euphemian Literary Society.
+The Philomathean society was conceived as a brother society to the Euphemians to facilitate debates traditional at other literary societies and in the spirit of “iron sharpens iron” taken from Proverbs 27:17.
 Members of the faculty had participated in literary societies, especially at Miami University, and the tradition was consequently impressed upon students at Erskine.

 Ebenezer Erskine Pressly had participated in Literary Societies throughout his education.
 He attended Miami University in Oxford, Ohio in 1824, where he graduated after 2 years at the age of 18.
 E.E.
 Pressly was a member of the Erodelphian Literary Society.
 In 1827, the Erodelphians, with the Miami Union Literary Society, issued the first collegiate publication west of the Appalachians.

 The two Erskine Societies initially met in the college's main building with the Euphemians on the second floor and the Philomatheans on the third floor.
-Each society was responsible for its own hall and library.
+Each society was responsible for its hall and library.
 These libraries were initially the only ones available at the College.

 The societies became the center of the social and cultural life of the campus in the 1850s.
 Weekly meetings and annual exhibitions were held in the shared hall.
-Every Friday afternoon, the societies held declamations followed with debates in the evening.
+Every Friday afternoon, the societies held declamations followed by debates in the evening.
 The highlights of campus life were the Junior Exhibitions, which were social events with young women and members of the community in attendance, and the annual summer commencements, which featured acclaimed orators.
 The two Societies competed for prestige in honoring commencement orators and politicians with membership.

-During the 19th century, many notable American politicians, theologians and philosophers delivered addresses to the Philomathean Society.
+During the 19th century, many notable American politicians, theologians, and philosophers delivered addresses to the Philomathean Society.
 In 1844, Benjamin Franklin Perry delivered a speech, published 43 years later by his wife.
 In 1846, James Lawrence Orr delivered an address at Philomathean Hall which was subsequently published by the Society.
 The first moderator of the Presbyterian Church, Benjamin M. Palmer, spoke in 1854.

 In 1844, the argument over the selection of a commencement orator resulted in the most tragic event of the College's history.
 In Philomathean Hall, Philomathean Peter K. Thompson was murdered by Euphemian Samuel Miller.
 The faculty issued an explanation to the local paper: